david-sauvage/effective-java-summary/README.md

 ## Disclaimer
-This is a summary of the book "Effective Java 3rd Edition" by Joshua Bloch (https://twitter.com/joshbloch) The book is awesome and has a lot of interesting view in it.
+This is a summary of the book "Effective Java 3rd Edition" by Joshua Bloch (https://twitter.com/joshbloch) The book is awesome and has a lot of interesting views in it.
 This document is only my take on what I want to really keep in mind when working with Java.
 I hope it's not a copyright infringement.
 If it is, please contact me in order to remove this file from github.

 ## Creating and destroying objects